Having a nighttime routine for anxiety when you have anxiety is an important part of self-care for your mental health.

 This is my Ultimate best day night time routine.

-I hope that if you don’t already have a bedtime routine that you look in this post to see if there are elements of a nighttime routine that can help you calm your mind, slow down enough in mind and body to sleep well, and wake up refreshed, and unhurried to set yourself up for a great day.
+I hope that if you don’t already have a bedtime routine you look in this post to see if there are elements of a nighttime routine for anxiety that can help you calm your mind, and slow down enough in your mind and body to sleep well, and wake up refreshed, and unhurried to set yourself up for a great day.

 So, tell me… do you have a bedtime routine?
 What are your must-have elements in your bedtime routine?
 Would love to hear from you.
 Tell me about some elements you love to have in your bedtime routine.